 GWG Holdings, Inc. ("GWG Holdings") conducts its life insurance secondary market business through a wholly-owned subsidiary, GWG Life, LLC ("GWG Life"), and GWG Life's wholly-owned subsidiaries, GWG Life Trust, GWG DLP Funding IV, LLC ("DLP IV"), GWG DLP Funding V Holdings, LLC ("DLP V Holdings"), and GWG DLP Funding Holdings VI, LLC ("DLP VI Holdings").
-DLP V Holdings is the sole member of GWG DLP Funding V, LLC ("DLP VI").
+DLP V Holdings is the sole member of GWG DLP Funding V, LLC ("DLP V").
+DLP VI Holdings is the sole member of GWG DLP Funding V, LLC ("DLP V").

 In addition, GWG Holdings has exposure to indirect interests in loans collateralized by cash flows from alternative assets.
 Such loans are made and held by certain of the operating subsidiaries of The Beneficient Company Group, L.P. ("Ben LP," including all of the subsidiaries it may have from time to time - "Beneficient").
 These loans are made to certain of the ExAlt Trusts (as defined below), which are consolidated subsidiaries of Ben LP and thus, such loans are eliminated in consolidation for financial reporting purposes.
 The ExAlt Trusts are comprised of the Custody Trusts, Collective Trusts, LiquidTrusts and Funding Trusts (collectively, the "ExAlt Trusts").
 Ben LP's general partner is Beneficient Management, L.L.C. ("Beneficient Management").
 Prior to December 31, 2019, GWG Holdings' investment in Beneficient was accounted for as an equity method investment.
 On December 31, 2019, as more fully described below, Beneficient became a consolidated subsidiary of GWG Holdings.
-As also further described in Note 17, on August 13, 2021, GWG Holdings and Ben LP, and Beneficient Company Holdings, L.P. ("BCH") entered into a non-binding term sheet (the "Term Sheet") that outlines a series of transactions that, if completed, will result in, among other things, (i) GWG Holdings receiving certain proposed enhancements to its investments in Beneficient; (ii) GWG Holdings no longer having the right to appoint directors of the Board of Directors of Beneficient Management; and (iii) Beneficient no longer being a consolidated subsidiary of GWG Holdings.
-The Term Sheet is part of ongoing efforts by management and the Board of Directors of GWG Holdings to maximize the value of GWG Holdings' and GWG Life's investment in Beneficient.
+As also further described in Note 17, on August 13, 2021, GWG Holdings and Ben LP, and Beneficient Company Holdings, L.P. ("BCH") entered into a non-binding term sheet (the "Term Sheet") that outlines a series of transactions that, once completed, is expected to result in, among other things, (i) GWG Holdings receiving certain proposed enhancements to its investments in Beneficient; (ii) GWG Holdings no GWG Holdings to maximize the value of GWG Holdings' and GWG Life's investment in Beneficient.

 Ben LP is the general partner of BCH and owns 100% of the Class A Subclass A-1 and A-2 Units of BCH.
 BCH is the holding company that directly or indirectly receives all active and passive income of Beneficient and allocates that income among the partnership interests issued by BCH.
-As of June 30, 2021, BCH has issued general partnership Class A Units (Subclass A-1 and A-2), Class S Ordinary Units, Class S Preferred Units, FLP Units (Subclass 1 and Subclass 2), Preferred Series A Subclass 1 Unit Accounts, and Preferred Series C Unit Accounts.
+As of September 30, 2021, BCH has issued general partnership Class A Units (Subclass A-1 and A-2), Class S Ordinary Units, Class S Preferred Units, FLP Units (Subclass 1 and Subclass 2), Preferred Series A Subclass 1 Unit Accounts, and Preferred Series C Unit Accounts.
 On July 15, 2020, BCH amended its limited partnership agreement by executing that certain 5th Amended and Restated Limited Partnership Agreement ("LPA") of BCH to allow for the issuance of Preferred Series A Subclass 0 Unit Accounts ("Preferred A.0"), which are expected to be issued once certain conditions are met (as discussed in more detail below).
 Effective March 31, 2021, BCH amended its limited partnership agreement by executing that certain 6th Amended and Restated LPA of BCH to allow for the issuance of Preferred Series C Subclass 0 Unit Accounts ("Preferred C.0"), which are wholly owned by GWG Holdings.